 Possibly not.
 A study of 100 000 Chinese adults did not find a significant relationship between black tea consumption and reduced mortality or reduced risk of heart disease.

 Black tea contains fewer antioxidants when compared with green tea, which may explain why it does not appear to share green tea’s association with increased longevity.
 It is also possible that black tea is more habitually consumed alongside other dietary components with negative health consequences, which may counter the beneficial effects of black tea.

 According to this review of the evidence, ginger may be effective in slowing the progression of certain age-related diseases in both animals and humans.
 Here is a summary of their conclusions:

 It is theorised that vitamin B3 might be able to slow aging by increasing levels of a molecule called nicotinamide adenine dinucleotide (NAD).
 NAD levels decline with age, and preliminary evidence suggests that restoring NAD may reverse some aspects of ageing.

 Studies suggest that vitamin B3 can normalise blood lipid levels in people with high LDL cholesterol or low HDL cholesterol.
-However, a meta analysis of 35 760 subjects found no beneficial effect for vitamin B3 in the treatment of
+However, a meta analysis of 35 760 subjects found no beneficial effect for vitamin B3 in the treatment of cardiovascular disease.

 Some studies report that application of vitamin B3 can improve the appearance of aging skin.